UtrechtUniversity/ricgraph/docs/ricgraph_videos.md

 first finds the ORCID of a specific person.
 The ORCID is expanded to show its [*person-root* node, a node which "represents" a person](ricgraph_details.md#person-root-node-in-ricgraph).
-Subsequently, from this node, we find three software packages from the Research Software Directory, and we follow the link to the source system a node was harvested from.
+Subsequently, from this node, we find three software packages from the Research Software Directory.
+In a next step we follow the link to the source system a node was harvested from.

 ### Video Find persons who contributed to a publication
 https://user-images.githubusercontent.com/121875841/226640530-7dc59d48-4050-4390-bf2c-5e5b53849f71.mp4